The appeal of selling digital products rather than selling physical products is obvious.

-Sales of eBooks have almost doubled between 2015 and 2021, and online publishing remains one of the most profitable digital businesses online.
+Online publishing remains one of the most profitable digital businesses.
 Capitalizing on the decline of print and the rise in self-publishing, the industry is estimated to be worth around $18 billion annually.

 There are plenty of ways to cash in on eBooks, from writing your own or acting as an editor for other authors, to starting a platform to publish eBooks or even producing audio versions.

 If you’re interested in writing eBooks, top-selling genres you might consider include:

 - Fiction.
 Romance, thrillers, and young adult fiction sell particularly well online.

 - Fitness.
 Workout guides that follow the latest fitness trends are always popular.

 - Crafts and DIY.
 Ideas for things to do and make around the house are often in demand.